appsecnz/appsecnz.github.io/conference/sponsorship.md

 ## COVID-19 Contingencies

-Our event planning is operating in the confident outlook that Auckland (and, hopefully, all of New Zealand) will be at Alert Level 1 in February 2021.
+Our planning team is operating with the confident outlook that Auckland (and, hopefully, all of New Zealand) will be at Alert Level 1 in February 2021.
 Despite that confidence, we are making plans to keep things moving if we're wrong.

 In the event Auckland is at COVID Alert Level 2 or higher at the time of the conference, it is our plan to convert the event to a fully online presentation, via live streaming.
 We also intend to follow the example of other recent conferences, and deliver attendee packs (t-shirts, tote bags, promotional materials, etc.) to them via post - to that end, a portion of the catering budget will be redirected to packing and shipping those items.